evanbergeron/thon/README.md

 )
 ```

-Both of these expression have type `((nat -> T) * (T -> nat))` for some type `T`.
-Note this is an existential claim, hence the name existential packages.
+Both of these expression have type `((nat -> T) * (T -> nat))` for
+some type `T`.
+Note this is an existential claim, hence the name
+existential packages.

 These implementations can be used interchangably by saying

 ```
-use (...either implementation...) as pkg in
+use (...either implementation...) as (pkg, t) in
 (... some use of pkg ...)
 ```

-Still TODO for me - the `use` expression needs to introduce a type
+Still TODO for me - the `impl` expression need to be clear about what
-name for the abstract implementation type.
-And the `impl` expression
-need to be clear about what the abstracted-over type name is.
-This was
+the abstracted-over type name is.
+This was fine back when we just
-fine back when we just specified De Bruijin indices in the
+specified De Bruijin indices in the typename... but now we need to
-typename... but now we need to define a type variable name, just like
-we do for functions.
+define a type variable name, just like we do for functions.

 ## recursive types